-The use of the terms Chair or Secretary varies with region.
+1 The use of the terms Chair or Secretary varies with region.
 The editors have chosen to conjoin these terms when referring to a trusted servant who heads up the group.
 Obviously, each of the tasks mentioned could be assigned to a different individual to spread the opportunities for service around the group.

-Usually the Chairperson or Secre introductions by saying: tary starts the meeting, welcomes everyone and then starts the "Hello.
-My name is Welcome to the (first name only) and I am a compulsive debtor (name of group) Meeting of Debtors Anonymous."
-Many groups choose to open the few moments of silent meditation ir meetings with a prayer, such as the Serenity Prayer or with a .
+Usually the Chairperson or Secretary starts the meeting, welcomes everyone and then starts the introductions by saying:

+"Hello.
+My name is (first name only) and I am a compulsive debtor.
+Welcome to the (name of group) Meeting of Debtors Anonymous."

+Many groups choose to open their meetings with a prayer, such as the Serenity Prayer or with a few moments of silent meditation.